Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Supplier and route feasibility

-Each request is checked for supplier access, build timeline, shipping route, documents, duties, and delivery constraints.
+Each request is checked for supplier access, build timeline, VehCAP vehicle import Nigeria requirements, Onne/Port Harcourt or Lagos route fit, documents, duties, and Abuja or Rivers State delivery constraints.

 Solar-backed EV option